-Nearly 150 million adolescent girls live in countries that do not grant them equal rights with boys to inherit assets from their parents and are a cornerstone of adolescent empowerment.25 In adulthood, women's ownership and control of assets is positively associated with a number of development outcomes, including children's nutrititional status and schooling and women's own decision making within the household.
+Nearly 150 million adolescent girls live in countries that do not grant them equal rights with boys to inherit assets from their parents and are a cornerstone of adolescent empowerment.
+In adulthood, women's ownership and control of assets is positively associated with a number of development outcomes, including children's nutrititional status and schooling and women's own decision making within the household.
 In 1995, 138 out of 190 countries granted daughters and sons equal rights to inherit assets from their parents.
 Since then, only 11 additional countries have passed legislation granting equal rights (the Bahamas, Benin, India, Lesotho, Mali, Nepal, Rwanda, Sierra Leone, South Sudan, Sri Lanka and Uganda).
-This means that nearly one in four adolescent girls currently live in countries that deprive them of the same inheritance rights as boys.26 to inherit assets from their parents.
+This means that nearly one in four adolescent girls currently live in countries that deprive them of the same inheritance rights as boys.